impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 Prior to this change, did RBENV use the Ruby version in the directory from which it was run, *regardless* of what the Ruby version was in the target directory?
 To find out, roll back my RBENV and do an experiment.

 I `cd` into my RBENV **installation directory** (i.e. `~/.rbenv`), and verify that it is a git repository by running `ls -la` and searching for the `.git` hidden directory.
-Then I get the commit SHA from [this link](https://github.com/rbenv/rbenv/pull/299), which I see is SHA `e0b8938fef05dd6d08322e113015c51e79c70291`.
+Then I get the commit SHA from [this link](https://github.com/rbenv/rbenv/pull/299){:target="_blank" rel="noopener"}, which I see is SHA `e0b8938fef05dd6d08322e113015c51e79c70291`.
 I then run `git checkout e0b8938fef05dd6d08322e113015c51e79c70291` to roll back my installed version to the commit which introduced this change.

 Next, in my scratch directory (`~/Workspace/OpenSource`), **I open a new terminal tab**.
 This way I'm still in my same directory, but opening the new tab caused my `~/.zshrc` (where I invoke `rbenv init`) to be re-run.
 This ensures I'm now using the version of RBENV that I just checked out (i.e. the version corresponding to SHA `e0b8938fef05dd6d08322e113015c51e79c70291`).